-In her recently published book, Higher Etiquette, Lizzie Post warns readers to avoid using stigmatizing terms like “pothead” when discussing cannabis in both business and personal settings.
+Communication is essential to change people’s perceptions.
+To that end, we can reduce stigmas in the cannabis industry by using the right words.
+For example, in her book, Higher Etiquette, Lizzie Post warns readers to avoid using stigmatizing terms like “pothead” when discussing cannabis in both business and personal settings.

 In addition, Post advises against using the word “weed” which can be perceived as disrespectful to a plant that has the capacity to do so much good.
 She even believes the term “marijuana” carries too many negative connotations.
 Instead, she recommends using the term “cannabis” which is part of the plant’s scientific name.

-“Cannabis” is the preferred term by most of the cannabis business community today as Gary Roberts of The San Diego Union-Tribune refers to as “part of a larger effort to normalize cannabis.”
+“Cannabis” is the preferred term by most of the cannabis business community today, which Gary Roberts of The San Diego Union-Tribune refers to as “part of a larger effort to normalize cannabis.”

 However, that effort will take time.
 Tok Thompson, professor of anthropology and communication at the University of Southern California, told Roberts, changing language is “a social process that can cause disruption.”
 For that disruption to happen, the people working in the cannabis industry need to lead the charge.

-Bottom-line, leading by example coupled with ongoing education should help replace all of the words that carry negative connotations with terminology that will elevate the industry as a whole.
+Bottom-line, replacing words that carry negative connotations with less stigmatizing terminology will elevate the cannabis industry overall.

 Key Takeaways for Legitimizing the Cannabis Industry